Welfare queen: Origin

 The idea of welfare fraud goes back to the early-1960s, when the majority of known offenders were male.
 Despite this, many journalistic exposés were published at the time on those who would come to be known as welfare queens.
 Reader's Digest and Look magazine published sensational stories about mothers gaming the system.
 The emergence of the "Welfare queen" stereotype occurred during a period of significant social change in the United States.
 The Civil Rights Movement of the 1950s and 1960s challenged racial segregation and discrimination, leading to legal and societal changes aimed at promoting racial equality.

 The term was coined in 1974, either by George Bliss of the Chicago Tribune in his articles about Linda Taylor, or by Jet magazine.
 Neither publication credits the other in their "Welfare Queen" stories of that year.
 Taylor was ultimately charged with committing $8,000 in fraud and having four aliases.
 She was convicted in 1977 of illegally obtaining 23 welfare checks using two aliases and was sentenced to two to six years in prison.
 During the same decade, Taylor was investigated for alleged kidnapping and baby trafficking, and is suspected of multiple murders, but was never charged.

-Accounts of her activities were used by Ronald Reagan, beginning with his 1976 presidential campaign, although he never identified her by name or race.
+Reagan used this story to illustrate his criticisms of social programs in the United States, and to rally support for reform of the welfare system.
+During his initial bid for the Republican nomination in 1976, and again in 1980, Reagan regularly made reference to abuse of the welfare system at his campaign rallies.
+Some of these stories, and some that followed into the 1990s, focused on female welfare recipients engaged in behavior counter-productive to eventual financial independence such as having children out of wedlock, using AFDC money to buy drugs, or showing little desire to work.
+Reagan's characterization of these individuals was used to justify real-life changes to policies and play a role in the shrinking of the social safety net.
+They were also understood to be social parasites, while engaging in self damaging behavior while draining society of valuable resources.
+Stories about able-bodied men collecting welfare continued to dominate discourse until the 1970s, at which point women became the main focus of welfare fraud stories (despite these early appearances of the "Welfare Queen" icon).

-She has 80 names, 30 addresses, 12 Social Security cards and is collecting veterans' benefits on four non-existing deceased husbands.
+"She has 80 names, 30 addresses, 12 Social Security cards and is collecting veterans' benefits on four non-existing deceased husbands.
 And she's collecting Social Security on her cards.
 She's got Medicaid, getting food stamps, and she is collecting welfare under each of her names.
-Her tax-free cash income alone is over $150,000.
+Her tax-free cash income alone is over $150,000."